Boudewijn Vincent Bonebakker

+Boudewijn Bonebakker (born 1968) is a Dutch guitarist, songwriter, and teacher.
+He is best known as the former guitarist of Gorefest, an extreme metal band, from 1991 to 2008.
+After the band broke up, he started a new band called Gingerpig, whose music spanned blues, funk, soul, and hard rock.
+In 2017, he joined the band Monomyth.

+Early life

-Boudewijn Vincent Bonebakker (born April 16, 1968) was born and raised in the town of Goes but moved to Breda at the age of 18.
-He is best known as the guitarist of Gorefest.
+He was raised in the town of Goes but moved to Breda at the age of 18.

 Career

 He bought his first guitar at the age of sixteen.
 His father told him "if you want to keep that stringed instrument, you had better learn to make some angry sound noise out of it."